apicraft/detroit2014/OpeningSession.md

 ## Introduction

+[after all the topics are posted]

 In a moment we will open the community boards.

 You will be invited to enter into the exchange of issues and ideas by leaving your seats and making the journey to the wall, where you can contribute to as many sessions as you wish.